 During my years as a hospitalist, I watched the same frustrating pattern play out constantly.
 The ER would admit a patient with three days of worsening cough and fever.
 By the time they arrived, they were genuinely sick enough to need inpatient care.
 But if someone had seen them sooner, evaluated their symptoms properly, and started appropriate outpatient treatment, they never would have needed hospitalization at all.

 Fast forward to 2017 when I started practicing telemedicine with SteadyMD.
 Over the past nine years I've done thousands of telemedicine visits.
-A significant portion end the same way: "I need you to go get examined in person.
-Based on what you're describing, I can't adequately assess this remotely.
-You need imaging, you need labs, you need a physical exam that I simply cannot provide through a screen."
+A significant portion end the same way: "I need you to go get examined in person."
+Those visits still provided value — but here's the thing that keeps nagging at me: I'm an expensive, limited resource spending 15 to 30 minutes determining that someone needs to see me in person.
+That's backwards.
+We need intelligent systems that can make that initial determination before consuming physician time, not after.

 What a Digital Front Door Actually Means